SHIERZHA/95-720-Capstone-Project/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+Things that you need to install the software.

 ```
 Python 3.7